Aniket-Maity/ABCSTR/README.md

 # Problem statement
 ------------------------
-# This is a codeChef mediul level problem
+# This is a codeChef medium level problem
 ------------------------
 Mike likes strings.
 He is also interested in algorithms.
 A few days ago he discovered for himself a very nice problem: